Weston Family Awards in Northern Research FAQs

 2. Referee Reports

-a) Master’s award applicants: two referee reports (at least one from an academic reference, the other from an academic reference or northern community member/collaborator)
+a) Master’s award applicants: two referee reports (one from the thesis supervisor and one from an academic reference)

 b) Doctoral award applicants: three referee reports (two from academic references, one from a northern community member/collaborator)